MicrosoftDocs/windows-powershell-docs/docset/winserver2012-ps/netwnv/Set-NetVirtualizationCustomerRoute.md

 - Destination prefix.
 A range of IP addresses as an IP prefix.
 - Next hop.
-A next hop gateway for the specified destionation addresses.
+A next hop gateway for the specified destination addresses.
 - Routing domain ID.
 An ID for a virtual network that can include multiple virtual subnets.
 - Virtual subnet ID.